clementfarabet/lua---nnx/README.md

 end
 ```

-Note that this won't work with modules that use more than the
+Note that this won't work with `input` and `feedback` modules that use more than their
-output attribute to keep track of their internal state between
+`output` attribute to keep track of their internal state between
-forward and backward.
+calls to `forward` and `backward`.

 <a name='nnx.SoftMaxTree'/>
 ### SoftMaxTree ###